mspeculatrix/zterm/README.md

 ## Test message

 You can send a predetermined test message using /t in CMD mode or F3 in RAW mode.
 Sometimes, such as when you're testing a serial connection, you just want to send a bunch of words or characters, and this helps you do that without constant retyping.
 The default message is 'This is a test.'
 You can set a different message by using /m in CMD mode or F5 in RAW mode.
 The message is automatically followed by a Null character.

+## Branches

+`main` branch is a version I consider reasonably stables and usable.
+`dev` branch is where new, possibly buggy features are added.